woodser/monero-ts/README.md

 This project is licensed under MIT.

-## Donate
+## Donations

-Donations are gratefully accepted.
-Thank you for your support!
+If you get value from this library, please consider donating.
+Thank you.

 <p align="center">
 	<img src="donate.png" width="115" height="115"/>